Spatial Computing is redefining how we interact with technology and growing your expertise now will position you for success in the years to come.

 3D Rendering Capabilities

-The foundation of Spatial Computing lies in the ability of these devices to generate virtual objects within a three-dimensional space using real-time 3D rendering.
-This requires the devices to redraw all visible objects up to 60 times per second, which requires high computing power.
-As the industry pushes towards smaller and lighter devices, finding room for this computing power is a challenge.
-Spatial Computing developers need to continually optimize their visuals for achieving high levels of realism.
+The foundation of Spatial Computing lies in seeing digital objects that are physically not there.
+To achieve this, HMDs need to render virtual objects within a three-dimensional space using real-time 3D rendering.
+This requires the devices to redraw all visible virtual objects up to 72 times per second.
+As the industry pushes toward smaller and lighter devices, this level of processing becomes a big challenge.
+Spatial Computing developers must continually optimize visuals to achieve high levels of realism.

-The rendering capacities of Spatial Computing devices extends from high-end gaming PCs to standalone headsets, each with distinct rendering capabilities.
-High-end PCVR systems, while offering superior graphics and rendering performance, typically require tethering via cables to a powerful gaming PC.
-On the other hand, standalone headsets integrate all processing components within the device itself, require no external systems of cables making the devices hassle-free.
+The rendering capabilities of Spatial Computing devices can be extended with external high-end gaming PCs.
+These systems offer superior graphics and rendering performance but require a nearby gaming PC, making portability and setup difficult.
+On the other hand, standalone headsets integrate all processing components within the device and require no external systems, making them low friction and hassle-free.

-However, a new solution emerges with remote rendering, which allows the heavy processing of rendering to be processed in the cloud and then streamed to the device.
-This approach offers the potential to combine the high-end graphics of PCVR systems with the portability of standalone headsets.
+With higher connection speeds and broader access to 5G networks, a new solution is emerging: remote rendering.
+This allows heavy rendering processes to be handled in the cloud and then streamed to the device.
 Prominent players offering solutions in this space include Nvidia with their Cloud XR solution, Microsoft with Azure Remote Rendering, and Holo-Light with ISAR SDK.

 What is Spatial Computing Used For?

-Spatial Computing is being actively deployed across a broad spectrum of applications in various sectors and industries.
-Below is a compilation of real-world examples showcasing the use of Spatial Computing nowadays.
+Spatial Computing is being actively deployed across a broad spectrum of use cases in various sectors and industries.
+Below is a compilation of high impact examples showcasing the use of Spatial Computing today.

 Remote Collaboration